frenetic-lang/tutorials/Frenetic-Tutorial.md

   (NetCoreDSL).
 You will see that NetCoreDSL provides high-level abstractions and rich, compositional features that make SDN programming much easier.

+> TODO(arjun): I'd rather not introduce another name (NetCoreDSL).
+> In fact, maybe we should jettison the name NetCore altogether (apart
+> from the file extension .nc).
+Let's just call chapters 6 - 8 "Frenetic".
+> Below, let's just state that you can write Frenetic programs embedded
+> in OCaml too.

 [[6 NetCore Introduction][Ch6]] [[7 NetCore Firewall][Ch7]] [[8
 Multiple Switches][Ch8]] [[9 NetCore Monitoring][Ch9]]